Kids Help Phone Pilot Project Makes Services Accessible to Arabic-Speaking Youth Across CanadaWritten by Chelby Daigle

 What Arabic-language services are currently being offered?

-Through the Newcomer Initiative for Arabic-Speaking Youth, Kids Help Phone is offering Arabic phone counselling, facilitated by an interpreter, for a trial period of six months (May-October 2020).
+Through the Newcomer Initiative for Arabic-Speaking Youth, Kids Help Phone is offering Arabic phone counselling, facilitated by an interpreter, for a trial period (May-December 2020).
 Young people who prefer to speak Arabic can call us for free, anonymous and confidential mental health support 24/7 at 1-800-668-6868 and select 3 for Arabic.

-This pilot service, which launched in May and will run through end of October 2020, is available from anywhere within Canada, 24/7/365, completely anonymous and confidential, no ID required.
+This pilot service, which launched in May and will run through to the end of December 2020, is available from anywhere within Canada, 24/7/365, completely anonymous and confidential, no ID required.

 More information is available on our website at www.kidshelpphone.ca/ArabicYouth.